 Physiologically, a lack of a social support system can be a source of chronic stress for our bodies.
 Studies show that when we feel lonely, our body has higher levels of the stress hormone cortisol.
 That’s the bad stuff that leads to cardiovascular disease and other illnesses.

 Neurologically, our brains seem to function better when we interact with others.
 Social connections are a complex function that requires both the thinking and feeling brain systems (cerebral and limbic) to cooperate.
 Once they’ve communicated, research shows the interaction then becomes is a simple task for them.
 If we are mentally tough, we’re better able to control the way in which the cerebral and limbic brain systems fight for dominance, especially when we’re stressed.
-Yet in social situations, the research shows they function more as a team.
+Yet, in social situations, the research shows that they function more as a team.

 Are you mentally tough?
 Take the FREE assessment.

 Psychologically, we need to belong and we need to identify with a group that defines where we belong.
-For some, it may be family but for others, it might be a team at work or sports, a marriage partner, or a faith-based community.
+For some, it may be family, but for others, it might be a team at work or sports, a marriage partner, or a faith-based community.
 Often, it is nothing more than the knowledge that there is someone out there in the world who is just like us.

-How To Make It Work For You: Relationships take effort and they can suck up a lot of energy, but they need to be a priority.
-People who support you are an investment in your future because are they healthy for your mind, body, and soul.
-For friends who move away or fade over time, plug-in new ones to take their place.
+How To Make It Work For You: Relationships take effort, and they can suck up a lot of energy, but they need to be a priority.
+People who support you are an investment in your future because they are healthy for your mind, body, and soul.
+For friends who move away or fade over time, plug in new ones to take their place.

 2. Pay Attention To The Rules Of Engagement

-• You turn toward the bid: “Yes, finally looks like good weather.”
+- You turn toward the bid: “Yes, finally looks like good weather.”

-The point is that your initial comment provides an opportunity to open up for further conversation.
+Your initial comment provides an opportunity to open up for further conversation.
 A bid is a subtle request for an emotional connection and a great way to develop social connections.

 3. Family Can Be A Moveable Feast